-The Firekeeper's Daughter (Teen) by Angeline Boulley (Hardback)Pre-order
+The Firekeeper's Daughter (Teen) by Angeline Boulley (Hardback)IN STOCK

 Description Eighteen-year-old Daunis’s mixed heritage has always made her feel like an outsider, both in her hometown and on the nearby Ojibwe reservation.

 When she witnesses a shocking murder, she reluctantly agrees to be part of a covert FBI operation into a series of drug-related deaths.

 But the deceptions – and deaths – keep piling up and soon the threat strikes too close to home.
 Now Daunis must decide what it means to be a strong Anishinaabe kwe (Ojibwe woman) and how far she’ll go to protect her community, even if it tears apart the only world she’s ever known.

 About the Author Angeline Boulley is an enrolled member of the Sault Ste.
 Marie Tribe of Chippewa Indians based in Michigan.
 She is the former director of the Office of Indian Education at the U.S. Department of Education and gained attention for this debut novel thanks to the non-profit organisation We Need Diverse Books.

 Angeline lives in southwest Michigan but considers ‘home’ to be Sugar Island.